Spoiler warning: story spoilers for Doom Eternal and Doom 2016 follow.

 Even King Novik, leader of Doomguy’s former brothers-in-arms the Night Sentinels, warns him against continuing the fight, offering various feeble reasons: the Hell Priests driving the invasion were once Sentinels, humans are “no longer your people to save,” and – worst of all – if you continue you might make Heaven mad.
 When I first watched this scene at the Doom Eternal preview event, without a full understanding of who Novik was, I thought it irritatingly out-of-character to see Doomguy kneel to anyone.
 Now, I imagine I see a hint of contempt in his body language as he gets to his feet and turns his back, disgusted at the cowardice of his former king.

-Against these apologists, arrogant would-be leaders, and appeasers, stands the reassuring simplicity of Doomguy.
+Against these apologists, deluded would-be saviours, and appeasers, stands the reassuring simplicity of Doomguy.
 He doesn’t speak because his motives require no explanation.
 What is happening to Earth is unconscionable and must be stopped.
 That the Maykrs depend on Argent energy to survive is no justification at all for sacrificing billions of innocent lives in their despicable pact with Hell, and for enabling their invasion the Khan Maykr, too, must be stopped.